-- Living alone doesn’t mean we’re lonely
+1. Living alone doesn’t automatically mean we’re lonely

 This is the single most important thing that we want you to know.
-When it comes to living alone, we want you to know that a huge difference between being by yourself, and being lonely.
-If what I want is to curl up with a book, potter around my house, or daydream in a luxurious bath, then being by myself is absolutely fine – in fact, being able to do these things without interruption is one of greatest joys of living alone!
-But if what I want is to download after a hard day and there’s no one to hear me out, then I might well start to feel a bit lonely.
+When it comes to living alone, there is a huge difference between being by yourself, and being lonely.
+If I want to curl up with a book, potter around my house, or daydream in a luxurious bath, then being by myself is absolutely fine.
+In fact, being able to do these things without interruption is one of the greatest joys of living alone!
+But if I want to download after a hard day and there’s no one to hear me out, then I might well start to feel a bit lonely.

-- ….but telling us ‘we’re so lucky’ can feel a bit misplaced
+2…but telling us ‘we’re so lucky’ can feel a bit misplaced

 First, no life is perfect – and our lives are no different.
 We have good days, and we have bad days – just like you.
 Sometimes we feel on top of the world, other days we just want to sit and eat ice cream.
-When you tell us our lives must be ‘so great,’ we either feel guilty for having ‘down’ days, or guilty for enjoying our lives.
+When you tell us our lives must be ‘so great,’ we either feel guilty for having ‘down’ days, or guilty for enjoying ourselves.
 Either way, it probably isn’t having the impact you intended!

-- We’re not all looking for a life partner – and your acceptance matters to us
+3. We’re not all looking for a life partner – and your acceptance matters to us

 The vast majority of people who live alone are also single.
 That means that we’re used to hearing the usual questions.
 How are our love lives?
 Are we seeing anyone?
 Have we found anyone yet?

-It might also be that we’ve actively chosen not to seek out a new relationship.
-We may have been through trauma that means we don’t want to be in a relationship with anyone else.
+It might be uncomfortable for us to discuss our dating lives with you if we are struggling to find someone.
+It might be early days and we’re not sure how it’s going yet.
+We may have been through trauma that means we don’t want to be in a relationship with anyone.
 We may have chosen to concentrate on our own lives for a while.
-We may just have decided that a long-term relationship isn’t for us – there are a growing number of people who have made that choice, and are perfectly content with that decision.
+We may have decided that a long-term relationship simply isn’t for us.
+There are a growing number of people who have made that choice, and are perfectly content with that decision.

+When your worry is driven by your own assumptions about what a ‘good’ life looks like, it can make us feel like we’re failing because we’re not living up to your expectations.
+Or it can feel like you don’t respect the choices we’ve made, or that we have a different world view.
 We want you to know that living alone doesn’t mean living without love – we just find it in different ways.
 We may not have chosen – or been able – to walk the same path as you in life.
 But not all lives unfold in the same way, and living unconventionally doesn’t mean that our lives are less valid or less meaningful than yours.